Suvink/docs-choreo-dev/en/docs/quick-start-guides/deploy-your-first-service.md

-# Deploy Your First Service
+# Deploy your first service

 Choreo is an Internal Developer Platform (IDevP) that makes it easy to deploy, monitor, and manage your cloud-native services.
 This allows you to focus on innovation and implementation.